quartzjer/JCOR/draft-miller-json-constrained-representation-00.md

 # Constrained API

-In order to ease the use of JSCN in constrained environments, an implementation SHOULD make data values available both as native CBOR types and as JSON strings; this enables a constrained application to choose either format regardless of how the data is represented in CBOR.
+In order to ease the use of JCoR in constrained environments, an implementation SHOULD make data values available both as native CBOR types and as JSON strings; this enables a constrained application to choose either format regardless of how the data is represented in CBOR.

 For example, when the original JSON string value is encoded as a CBOR base64url tag plus byte string, a constrained application accessing the value as a string MUST receive the base64url encoded value and not the decoded byte value.
 If the constrained application instead accesses the value as a byte array it MUST get the decoded value if available.